kcajj/recombinant_population_analysis/notes/report3.md

 - implementation of a system to compress and decompress arrays. this will make the pipeline more space efficient.

 - prettyfying the pipeline to make it usable from more people, hiding thesis-specific stuff and exploratory scripts.

+## Unique plot

+We want to add a combination of the two plots to put it in the paper.

+1. we plot only one coverage line and color above and below it

+2. we plot the recombination frequency on top of the coverage